imhuaweizhu/data-structure-and-algorithms/README.md

 3. Insertion sort

 Let assume that we want to sort an array in ascending order.
 An extra array is defined to save the sorted array.

-7. Merge sort
+4. Merge sort

+Merge Sort is a Divide and Conquer sorting algorithm.

+Operation:  It keeps dividing the input array into two halves until each sublist consists of a single element, and then sort them and merge the two sorted halves.

+Complexity: NlogN

-8. Quick sort
+5. Quick sort

+Quick Sort is also Divide and Conquer sorting algorithm.

+Operation: It picks an element as pivot and partitions the given array around the picked pivot.
+There are many different versions of quickSort that pick pivot in different ways.

+(1).
+Always pick first element as pivot.
+(2).
+Always pick last element as pivot (implemented below) (3).
+Pick a random element as pivot.
+(4).
+Pick median as pivot.

+Complexity: NlogN

-9. Counting sort
+6. Counting sort

-10. Radix sort
+7. Radix sort

-11. Heap sort
+8. Heap sort

-12. Bucket sort
+9. Bucket sort

 ### Graph algorithms